Roncesvalles

-Roncesvalles (/ˈrɒnsəvælz/ RON-sə-valz, /es/; Orreaga /eu/; Ronzesbals /an/; Roncesvals; Roncevaux /fr/) is a small village and municipality in Navarre, northern Spain.
+Roncesvalles (/ˈrɒnsəvælz/ RON-sə-valz, /es/; Orreaga /eu/; Ronzesbals /an/; Ronçasvals; Roncevaux /fr/) is a small village and municipality in Navarre, northern Spain.
 It is situated on the small river Urrobi at an altitude of some 900 m in the Pyrenees, about 4 km from the French border as the crow flies, or 21 km by road.

 History

 Battle of Roncevaux

 Roncesvalles is famous in history and legend for the death of Roland in 778, during the Battle of Roncevaux Pass, when Charlemagne's rearguard was destroyed by Basque tribes.

 When a party of horsemen from the Kingdom of Navarre arrived at the Duchy of Burgundy in 1439 to negotiate Prince Charles of Navarre's marriage to Agnes of Cleves, the Duke of Burgundy's niece, the prior of Roncesvalles was their chief ambassador.
 He was described as a "noble knight".

 The small collegiate church contains several curious relics associated with Roland.
 The battle is said to have been fought in the valley known as Valcarlos, which is now occupied by a hamlet bearing the same name, and in the adjoining pass of Ibañeta (Roncevaux Pass).
 Both of these are traversed by the main road leading north from Roncesvalles to Saint-Jean-Pied-de-Port, in the French Basque Country.